gather-community/gather-info/_includes/faqs/technical.md

 #### Where is our data?

-Currently, it is on a server at Amazon's Virgina data center.
-We have a plan to move it to another cloud provider, Digital Ocean, whose servers are in New York.
+Our data is stored at Digital Ocean, whose servers are in New York.

 #### What about privacy?
 Is our data shared with other communities using Gather?